 I believe a gap exists between ‘back of the envelope meetings’ where we try to plan simple projects, and the complex project management methodologies that help build nuclear submarines and rocket ships.
 For a long time, the distance in complexity between projects like planning a birthday party and putting a man on the moon was all there was; normal, day-to-day work was simpler, and we were not required constantly to plan and develop one-off ideas and turn them into reality on a regular basis.
 For many of us today, however, that is all we do.”

-So starts Project Management for You*, Cesar Abeid’s new book.
+So starts *, Cesar Abeid’s new book.
 It aims to fill the gap for people new to managing projects.
 Realistic and practical, it’s a guide to getting started and turning your ideas into reality.

 The PM4U Method

 Cesar’s project management method is simple, but it’s designed to be.
 If you’re a project manager with a bunch of credentials and 20 years of work experience then you aren’t his target audience.

 Here’s how he explains the process of getting work done.